elrasool/Landing-Page/README.md

 The HTML file consists of:
 - An empty unordered list which will be populated dinamically by js file.
 - Seven sections, each one linked by his own link in the list.
+- A footer has the udacity name and the copyright mark.

 * [Instructions](#instructions)